skinnerbird/MARCtoEADforASpace/README.md

 Terry Reese has a tutorial on using MARCSplit and batch processing here: https://www.youtube.com/watch?v=M1J3QEyLzss

-## Author Notes
+## Original Author Notes
-I've commented in the stylesheet where I made decisions and my thoughts behind them.
+nsmeltekop writes: "I've commented in the stylesheet where I made decisions and my thoughts behind them.

 I'm a n00b at XSLT, so if anyone sees issues or places for improvements, please let me know.
-I am also new at GitHub, so patience is appreciated!
+I am also new at GitHub, so patience is appreciated!"

+## Modifier Notes
+I've taken nsmeltekop's XSLT and adapted it to transforming MARC to EAD for Online Archive of California for our institution.
+Mostly the same transforms apply, but there are some specific OAC-oriented changes added.
+These are commented for clarity.